How do I book an appointment?

 I’m nervous about my identity being revealed.
 How can I ensure my privacy?

 I am very private about my clients’ identities and do not disclose your personal information.
 If you arrive closeted and want to stay that way, then I want you to leave just as closeted.
-You keep all original photos from your session, and I keep none unless you decide to give some to me or have selected the Photo Editing add-on.
-I’m very thorough with makeup removal.
+You keep all original photos from your session as provided on an SD card, and I keep none unless you decide to sign a model release.
+I’m very thorough with teaching you how to remove your makeup and giving you an inspection to ensure you don’t have any visible makeup remaining.
 You may further limit your exposure by taking advantage of my deposit via USPS money order and snail mail–just include a note with your girl name and appointment date and time.

 How did you get interested in the trans-women community?
 Why did you start your makeover business?

-That’s a long and fun story and best shared one-on-one!
-Here’s the short version: I had a friend come out to me as a crossdresser, and it was hot!
-I fully transformed him into her and took her out for Halloween for her for her first time out as a girl ever!
-I was hooked and sought out tgirls wherever I went.
-After seeing the photos of my friend’s transformation, people started asking me to do their makeup, dressing, MtF transformations, and photos so I started my makeover business to meet the market demand signal.
-I absolutely love it!
+I had a friend come out to me as a crossdresser, and it was super fun!
+I fully transformed him into her and took her out for Halloween for her first time out as a girl ever!
+I was hooked and started hanging out with CD/TG women at Freddie’s Beach Bar, the local Meetup, and tgirlnation.
+After seeing the photos of my friend’s transformation, people started asking me to do their makeup, dressing, MtF transformations, and photos so I started my makeover business in March of 2013.
+I started with a few basics and taking photos with people’s cell phones and my digital camera.
+I soon decided I wanted to take my photography to the next level and enrolled in the photography program at NOVA using my GI Bill, completing my degree coursework in December 2015.
+I’ve now been working with trans-women and crossdressers for ten years, and I absolutely love it!